oracle-livelabs/apex/oci-document-understanding/3-create-application/3-create-application.md

    ![Set Icon](images/set-icon.png " ")

-5. In Choose Application Icon dialog, Select any Color and icon of your choice, and then click **Save Icon**.
+5. In the Choose Application Icon dialog, Select any Color and icon, then click **Save Icon**.

    ![Save Icon](images/save-icon.png " ")